 Look to the right and left of your Apple keyboard.
 Do you see those two columns of small dots?
 Those are the speakers.

 If you’re using a 2019 or 2020 Mac, then the microphone is built into the bottom portion of the left speaker.
-If yours is newer, then the microphone will be on the same side but at the top, not the bottom.
+If your Mac computer is newer like a 2021 or 2022 model, then the microphone will be on the same side but at the top, not the bottom.

 Accessing the Microphone Settings